-Queensway Drill Program
+Oueensway Drill Program

 On August 17, 2020, the Company announced it had initiated a 100,000m HQ size diamond drilling program at the Queensway Project.
-The Company announced on January 6, 2021, that it has now increased the drilling program started in 2020 to a total of 200,000m; this program was further expanded on October 15, 2021, to 400,000m and is expected to reach 15 drill rigs in 2022.
+The Company announced on January 6, 2021, that it has now increased the drilling program started in 2020 to a total of 200,000m; this program was further expanded on October 15, 2021, to 400,000m and has reached 15 drill rigs in Q3 2022.
 In 2020 the Company completed 66 drill holes targeting the Little-Powerline, Lotto, Dome and Keats zones for a total of 13,400m.
-In 2021 the Company has completed an additional 391 drill holes totalling 117,043m.
-The drilling program is ongoing with fourteen rigs active and approximately 56% complete as of August 2, 2022 and is expected to continue into Q2 2023.
+In 2021 the Company completed an additional 391 drill holes totalling 117,043m.
+The drilling program is ongoing with fifteen rigs active and approximately 74% complete as of November 2, 2022, and is expected to continue into Q2 2023.

 The drilling program is designed to test multiple exploration targets and zones along the 9.45km of the Appleton Fault Zone and 12km of the JBP Fault Zone at Queensway North.
-The primary focus is on the expansion of known zones of mineralization and testing targets to generate new mineralized zones.
+The primary focus is on the expansion of known zones of mineralization and systematic drilling within the prospective corridor surrounding the Appleton Fault Zone to identify new zones of gold mineralization.